Kat-9003CF/Order-summary-challenge/README.md

 ## My process

 - First I used CSS to create the div 'card' and display that.
 I then fixed the width and height relative to the window, and set min and max widths.
--Then I set about the content of the card.
+- Then I set about the content of the card.
 I added the image and shaped it, then added the button.
--I used a grid to organise the content of the 'plan' box.
+- I used a grid to organise the content of the 'plan' box.
--I kept this in CSS rather than using Bootstrap, to really work on my CSS basics.
+- I kept this in CSS rather than using Bootstrap, to really work on my CSS basics.
 I plan to also try creating this using Bootstrap.

 ### Built with